 Afterthought: It is not that I cannot sit still or introspect without driving myself to the point of sadness.
 I like introspection a lot.
 But having days and weeks of time for just introspection makes me feel like a useless person.

 Things that almost made to this list but didn’t (and why):

 I used to enjoy eating a lot.
-I still love god food.
-But I can’t each or enjoy it as I used to.
+I still love good food.
+But I can’t eat or enjoy it as I used to.
 Something has changed in me, maybe I am growing old.
 Now I don’t have that much craze for it.

 I don’t think I am good at friendship.
 I loved my friends while I was with them.
 But then apart from the brief time of companionship, there nothing much left of those time now.
 My expectation from friendship I think is a bit too much.
 I think in the long run friendships don’t give me happiness.